-The average of formal essay final drafts =
+The average of formal essay final drafts = 40% of your final grade

-Students will compose and revise four formal essays over the course of the semester, turning in a minimum of three drafts for each paper-the initial draft, the workshop draft, and the final polished version.
+Students will compose and revise three formal essays over the course of the semester, turning in a minimum of three drafts for each paper-the initial draft, the workshop draft, and the final polished version.
 Grading will focus on organization and structure, thesis, amount of revision, and grammatical/mechanical correctness.

-The average of informal short writings, journals, & drafts = 30% of your final grade proofreading exercises, as well as workshop notes and other group and individual writings.
+The average of informal short writings, journals, & drafts = 15% of your final grade proofreading exercises, as well as workshop notes and other group and individual writings.